planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-You can use the Layer Preview link to easily view layers currently being served by GeoServer.
+You can use the Layer Preview link to easily view layers currently being published by GeoServer.
 The Layer Preview pages includes quick links to viewing layers via OpenLayers along with other services.

     Click the Layer Preview link, located on the left side under Data.